150

 Key idea:

-View all activity Organizations None yet
+Standards survive when evolution, certification, and adversaries are go View all activity Organizations None yet

 CityOS Under SI-Core: A Worked Example Across All Invariants